readium/webpub-manifest/contexts/default/README.md

 "artist": ["Shawn McManus", "Colleen Doran", "Bryan Talbot"]
 ```

-In addition to a simple string representation, each contributor can also be represented using an object using the following elements: `name`, `sort_as` and `identifier`.
+In addition to a simple string representation, each contributor can also be represented using an object using the following elements: `name`, `sortAs` and `identifier`.

 When an object is used, it must contain at least `name`.